 I’m a 37 year old woman from Connecticut, I have two young kids, and I’m in the middle of a separation.
 Despite this, I’ve managed to find joy in life – with my children, and with my recent changes in my lifestyle.

-As I found out while I was looking into diets and workouts, way too many programs try to offer themselves at the “end all, be all” solution to weight loss.
+But, as I found out while I was looking into diets and workouts, way too many programs try to offer themselves at the “end all, be all” solution to weight loss.

 “How to lose 30 pounds in 2 days without changing a single thing you do!
 Doctors are floored by this trick!”